Still Time to Sod This Summer

 - If sown seed isn't lightly covered with straw, heavy rain could wash it away.

-- It's too warm now to seed cool-season grasses like bluegrass and fescue.
+- It's too warm in summer to seed cool-season grasses like bluegrass and fescue.
 You need to wait until fall.
 Seed of warm-season grasses like Bermuda and St. Augustine need the warmth, but germinate sporadically nevertheless.

 (FYI – Beware of grass seed labeled for use in dense shade.
 Some grasses like fescue and St. Augustine tolerate light shade, but all prefer sun and none grow in dense shade.)